-For reverse (counterclockwise) rotation, push the control switch in the direction shown.
-Check the direction of rotation before use.

-3. To lock the trigger, push the control switch to the center position.
+- For reverse (counterclockwise) rotation, push the control switch in the direction shown.
+Check the direction of rotation before use. - 3.
+To lock the trigger, push the control switch to the center position.
 The trigger will not work when the control switch is in the locked position.

-Always remove the battery pack before performing maintenance, changing accessories, storing the tool and any time the tool is not in use.
+Always remove the battery pack before performing maintenance or changing accessories.
+Always lock the trigger or remove the battery pack before storing the tool and any time the tool is not in use.